Monimo Rush: History

 T Express was closed for around 5 months prior to a reopening in April 2024 to undergo a steel retracking dubbed "The Iron Rebirth" by Everland officials.
-About 380 meters of track, including the initial drop, were retracked using steel tracks.
+About 380 meters of track, including the initial drop, were retracked using steel tracks by Rocky Mountain Construction.

+T Express was named after T World, the SK Telecom-owned Korean phone company that sponsored the ride's construction.
+On April 14, 2026, it was announced by Samsung Financial Networks that T Express would be renamed to Monimo RUSH on April 27, 2026, after Samsung's Monimo app, in addition to Monimo gaining functionalities that allow users to check information about Everland attraction operations, line times, and parking availability.
+On April 27, 2026, the coaster's rename to Monimo RUSH was made official.

 Records

-T Express is the first wooden roller coaster in South Korea.
+T Express was the first wooden roller coaster in South Korea.
 At time of opening, it was the tallest, fastest, and steepest roller coaster in the country, until it was superseded by Draken at Gyeongju World in 2018.
 However, it is still the longest and third fastest in the country.

-In Asia, it is the third wooden roller coaster.
-As of 2023, among wooden roller coasters in Asia, it is the longest, tallest, fastest, and steepest, and also has the largest drop.
-Among the world's wooden roller coasters, it is the tallest (tied with Wildfire in Sweden), third longest, and tenth fastest as of 2023.
+It was the third wooden roller coaster constructed in Asia.
+As of 2026, among wooden roller coasters in Asia, it is the longest, tallest, fastest, and steepest, and also has the largest drop.
+Among the world's wooden roller coasters, it is the tallest (tied with Wildfire in Sweden), third longest, and tenth fastest as of 2026.

 Characteristics

-T Express is named after T World, the SK Telecom-owned Korean phone company that sponsored the ride's construction.

 The ride is located in the European Adventure section of Everland, which is based on a European aesthetic.
 It is themed as a scenic railway in an Alpine village; the area around it was further decorated before the ride's opening.
 The ride closes its operations in the winter and reopens in the spring.

 It is 56.02 m tall, and has 1641 m of prefabricated tracks that are made of nine layers of compressed and laminated Finnish fir wood.
 The total materials used to create the ride include 670 tons and 45,000 blocks of wood, as well as 50,000 bolts.

 It has three trains made of steel and fiberglass.
 Each train can seat 36, as they each have six cars that have three rows of two seats.
 Per hour of operation, the ride seats 1,500 people.
 Riders experience airtime twelve times throughout the ride, with the largest drop being 45.99 m.
 The ride has a top speed of 103.9 km/h.